1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 After adding the insulation, the temperature didn't fluctuate anymore at all during a print, even when I opened the window from time to time - the graph was just a straight line.
 So I'm highly satisfied with this actually and can strongly recommend insulating the bedplate.

-??? example "Adding the Insulation"
+??? example "Adding The Insulation"

     Before I'll go into the steps about how to apply the insulation, I have to mention that *you'll need longer spacers and screws due to the thickness of the insulation (which is about 9-10mm most of the time)!*
     *You'll need to raise the whole bedplate to avoid contact between the insulation and the motor mount at the back of the construction.* If you use the beforementioned springs, you'll be fine as they are longer then the stock spacers anyway.
 If you'll use the stock spacers or silicone spacers of about the same size, you can add bolt nuts underneath to raise the bed.